Rest and reset with a summer staycation

 In a busy household, a few hours of peace can feel like a vacation in itself.
 Pick a place where you can relax undisturbed and find time just for you.
 A pod chair makes a wonderful cocoon for starting a book, listening to new music or daydreaming about your next adventure.
 You don’t have to travel far to experience new worlds and find new inspiration.

-'Invest in some portable speakers for your garden too,’ says Bethan.
+'Invest in portable speakers for your garden too,’ says Bethan Harwood (@johnlewis_bethan), Partner & Home Design Stylist.
 ‘Create a holiday playlist of your favourite feel-good tunes.’
-Dot a few side tables around your garden, ready for a G&T or summer cooler.
-‘Trying new cocktail recipes and creating fun garnishes are a great way to bring summer holiday fun to your staycation,’ Bethan adds.
+Dot a few side tables around your garden too, ready for a G&T or summer cooler.
+‘Trying new cocktail recipes and creating fun garnishes is a great way to bring summer holiday fun to your staycation,’ Bethan adds.
 Outdoor lighting can also transform the space for your holiday vibe.
-‘Festoon lighting will create a warm glow, then add lanterns around your seating area for a romantic evening,’ she suggests.
+‘Festoon lighting will create a warm glow, then add lanterns around your seating area for a romantic evening,’ she says